 To support and equip young people with the journalism and advocacy skills they need to tell their stories and the stories of their communities.

 Through our program, we create opportunities for our youth participants, who in turn create long-term positive change in their communities.
-Our approach weaves youth development and youth media innovation to produce our biannual youth publication, multimedia projects, and community forums.
+Our approach weaves youth development and youth media innovation to produce our annual youth print publication and digital content year-round.

 We are a part of YouthWire, a collection of 5 youth-led media hubs across California.
-YouthWire is a project of New America Media, which is the country’s first and largest national collaboration and advocate of 2000 ethnic news organizations.
-Over 57 million ethnic adults connect to each other, to home countries and to America through 3000+ ethnic media, the fastest growing sector of American journalism.
-NAM produces, aggregates and disseminates multimedia content and services for and from the youth and ethnic media sectors.
-They support youth development programs that produce peer-to-peer youth media and inter-generational dialogue through ethnic and mainstream media.
+YouthWire began as a project of New America Media, which was the country’s first and largest national collaboration and advocate of 2000 ethnic news organizations.
+In 2018 The kNOw became a project of Youth Leadership Institute.

 The California Endowment is a foundation committed to improving the health of all Californians, especially those in underserved communities.
 They’ve made thousands of grants since 1996, and the most important thing they’ve learned is that our health doesn’t begin in a doctor’s office.
 Where we live has an enormous impact on our health.
 Being able to breathe clean air, to send our kids to school without fear of violence, to have a convenient place to buy fresh foods, to live near a park where we can walk and play – these are the things that prevent us from getting sick in the first place.
 We are a proud partner of Fresno Building Healthy Communities.